RouninMedia/Reactive-Counter-Increment-in-VanillaJS/README.md

 The **VanillaJS** code above is (as far as I can tell - and I'm more than happy to be corrected) robust, reusable, and more performant than **React**.
 It's readable, it's short - it's definitely not mind-numbingly complex.
 It is (I would argue) easy to reason about.

-Significantly it can be written directly into the browser - it doesn't require an external dependency or compilation or toolchains or taskrunners or any infrastructure (plus associated maintenance) at all.
+Significantly it can be written directly into the browser - it doesn't require a third-party library or any other external dependencies.
+It doesn't require compilation or toolchains or taskrunners or any infrastructure (plus associated maintenance) at all.

 So... again, what is the *point* of reactive frameworks like React?